adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

   - python
 toc: true
 ---
 In my previoud [post](https://www.adtma.pw/blog/geotimescale-python/), I shared my "go-to" python script to add a geologic time scale (gts) on my matplotlib plot.
 In this post I am going to give a more detailed explanation of the scripts.
-You jump to different sections of this post using the panel on the right.
+You can jump to any sections of this post using the `on this page panel`.

 # Import and setup
 ## Import
-The first few lines of the code, import the required python packages/libraries to add gts.
+The first few lines of the code import the required python packages/libraries to add gts.

 {% highlight python %}
 import numpy as np